-But you don’t have to suffer through withdrawal alone.
+But you don’t have to suffer through the alcohol detoxification process alone.
 Medically monitored alcohol detox is essential in planning for a healthier, more satisfying life.
-At Restored Path Detox Dallas, you will emerge with a firm foundation for ongoing recovery.
+At Restored Path Detox in Dallas, you will emerge with a firm foundation for ongoing recovery.

 We match you with a combination of effective detoxification techniques to provide comfortable, caring, and integrated care.
 We’ll prescribe targeted medications to alleviate your symptoms of alcohol withdrawal while simultaneously preventing dangerous complications.

 At Restored Path Detox, we combine medication-assisted treatment (MAT) options, round-the-clock medical supervision, and a range of specialized addiction services.
 If patients feel up to doing so, they are encouraged to participate in individual and group therapy sessions.